 Visitors must enter the grounds at the 11th and O Street gate.
-The Washington Navy Yard is located along the Anacostia River near Nationals Park, DC's baseball stadium.
+The Washington Navy Yard is located along the Anacostia River near Nationals Park, Washington's baseball stadium.
 The neighborhood is in the midst of revitalization.

 The closest Metro station is Navy Yard.
-See a map.
 Parking is very limited on the Washington Navy Yard.
 Vehicle registration and proof of insurance or rental agreement are required to drive onto the base.
-Paid parking is also available in the lot adjacent to the Navy Yard at the intersection of 6th and M St SE gate.
+Paid parking is also available in the lot adjacent to the Navy Yard at the intersection of Sixth and M Street SE.

 Admission is free.
 Guided and self-guided tours are available upon request.
 Visitors must have either a Department of Defense Common Access Card; an Active Military, Retired Military, or Military Dependent ID; or an escort with one of these credentials.
 All visitors 18 and older must have a photo ID.

 Navy Museum Galleries

-- The U.S. Navy and World War II - The museum boasts the largest and most comprehensive exhibit detailing the Navy's role in World War II.
-Divided into the Atlantic and Pacific Theaters, and the Home Front, the exhibit examines the conflict in chronological order.
+- The U.S. Navy and World War II: The museum boasts the largest and most comprehensive exhibit detailing the Navy's role in World War II.
+Divided into the Atlantic and Pacific theaters and the home front, the exhibit examines the conflict in chronological order.